NeurodataWithoutBorders/nwb-guide/docs/tutorials/dataset_publication.rst

 Dataset Publication
 =======================================

+For this tutorial, we'll be adapting the previous :ref:`Multi-Session Tutorial </tutorials/multiple_sessions>` to publish our data to the DANDI Archive.

+Resume the conversion on the home page, then navigate back to the **Workflow** page.

-On the Workflow page, select that you’d like to publish your data to the DANDI Archive.
+Change your original selection to specify that you’d like to publish your data to the DANDI Archive.

 .. note::
     Gaining access to the DANDI Archive can involve a long approval process.
 Make sure you’ve created an account on the :dandi-staging:`DANDI staging instance <>` before starting this section of the tutorial.